dwyl/contributing/README.md

 Before you begin any work on a dwyl project please open an issue on the repository that you wish to contribute to.

-There must be a comment from at least one other person on the issue acknowledging it and/or confirming the requirement/bug before work starts.
-This is necessary to avoid doing unnecessary work. e.g. someone may have already solved that problem or implemented a similar feature on a different project and can point you in the direction of sample code or the PO/Client may deem the issue/story to be lower priority than something else on the list.
+There **_must_** be a **comment** from **at least one other person** on the issue acknowledging it and/or confirming the requirement/bug before work starts.
+This is necessary to avoid doing _unnecessary work_. e.g. someone may have already solved that problem or implemented a similar feature on a different project and can point you in the direction of sample code or the PO/Client may deem the issue/story to be lower priority than something else on the list.
 The recommended workflow is as follows:

 1. First read through the existing stories/issues for the project to familiarise yourself with the current "backlog".
 2. Think of the keywords associated with the story/issue you want to create.